deboraptor/deboraptor/README.md

 </div>
 </br>

-If you have any questions, advice or anything, you can reach me in my LinkedIn :
+If you have any questions, advice or anything, you can reach me in my LinkedIn:
 👉 <a href="https://www.linkedin.com/in/debora-van-den-zande/">My LinkedIn</a>